ElephanZ/Database-Project/README.md

 * Needs to have [MySQL Client](https://www.mysql.com/downloads/) installed or in any case to have a MySQL database available.
 * Need to download and install [MySQL Client](https://www.mysql.com/downloads/).
 * The use of [Visual Studio Code](https://code.visualstudio.com/download) is recommended for read and modify.
-* The use of [XAMPP](https://www.apachefriends.org/download.html) is recommended for run and test.

 ### Installation